mattermost/mattermost-handbook/operations/business-operations/customer-support.md

 ## Ticket workflow (Sales Support)

-The Sales Support Team use a slightly difernet workflow to the Technical Support Team and this can be seen here:
+The Sales Support Team use a slightly different workflow to the Technical Support Team which is illustrated here:

 ![](../../.gitbook/assets/Sales_Support_Process_Workflow.png)